 Following the primary treatment of ovarian cancer with surgery and chemotherapy the doctor may recommend additional treatment with “maintenance therapy.”
 The goal of maintenance therapy is to “maintain” a remission or prevent or delay the cancer's return if the cancer is in remission after initial treatment.
 Some doctors believe the term "continuous therapy" is more appropriate since the cancer is essentially being treated on an ongoing basis.

-Maintenance therapy is a standard treatment for several types of cancer and appears promising in ovarian cancer.
+Maintenance therapy is a standard treatment for several types of cancer including ovarian cancer.
+(1-5)

 The PARP enzyme plays a role in DNA repair, including the repair of DNA damage from chemotherapy.
 Precision cancer medicines that target and inhibit this enzyme may contribute to cancer cell death and increased sensitivity to chemotherapy and are called PARP inhibitors.
 By blocking this enzyme, DNA inside the cancerous cells is less likely to be repaired, leading to cell death and possibly a slow-down or stoppage of tumor growth.

 PARP inhibitors were initially thought to have the greatest effect in women with mutations of the BRCA genes which occur in about 15% of ovarian-cancer patients.
 But recent research, still ongoing, indicates that the drugs may benefit women with different genetic profiles as well.